-- 1. Where the Adjudicating Authority does not receive a resolution plan - 2.
-Where the Adjudicating Authority rejects the resolution plan - 3.
-Where, at any time before confirmation of resolution plan, the committee of creditors resolve to liquidate corporate debtor - 4.
+- 1. Where the Adjudicating Authority does not receive a resolution plan before the expiry of Corporate Insolvency Resolution Process or Fast Track Insolvency Process under the Code - 2.
+Where the Adjudicating Authority rejects the resolution plan for non-compliance of requirements - 3.
+Where, at any time before confirmation of resolution plan, including at any time before the preparation of the information memorandum, the committee of creditors resolve to liquidate corporate debtor - 4.
 Where the corporate debtor violates the terms of the resolution plan